YJP1989/React-Learning-Platform/README.md

 Learning platform is a website take full advantage of **Google book API** and **Google Firebase Realtime Database**.
 Users are availiable to
-- resginter / login to save personal data and retrive their offline or realtime chat messages,
+- Resginter / login to save personal data and retrive their offline or realtime chat messages,
-- start a live chat with other users in any discussion group room.
+- Start a live chat with other users in any discussion group room.
-- search book,
+- Search book,
-- read book,
+- Read book,
-- add & remove books from personal library
+- Add & remove books from personal library

 ## Technical Used